exadel-inc/esl/src/modules/esl-tab/README.md

 ESLTab - custom element, extended ESLTrigger that is used as a Tab trigger element.

-ESLTabsContainer - custom element, container to control tabs (render group a11y).
+ESLTabs - custom element, container to control tabs

 Description TBD.